 In prior years, the Company obtained loans from a government entity amounting to SR 125 million.
 This is repayable in monthly instalments that commenced in January 2019, with the final instalment due in June 2023.
-In April 2020, the government entity deferred its payments against the above mentioned loans for the one year.
-The accounting impact of these changes in terms of the credit facilities has been assessed and are treated as per the requirements of IFRS 9.
-This resulted in the Company incurring modification gain of SR 2.44 million (unaudited) which is included in "finance (charges) / gains, net" line item.
-On 9 June 2020, Company obtained further loan amounting to SR 20 million repayable in monthly instalments commencing from January 2021, with the final instalment due in December 2023.
+In April 2020, the government entity deferred its payments against the above mentioned loans for one year effective from March 2020.
+The accounting impact of these changes in terms of the borrowings has been assessed and are treated as per the requirements of IFRS 9.
+This resulted in the Company incurring a modification gain of SR 6.3 million (unaudited).
+The full amount of modification gain was recognized in interim condensed statement of comprehensive income, which is included in "finance charges/gains, net" line item.
+As required by the government entity as a condition of defer payments of these borrowings the Company is required to give one year deferrals of repayments to the Murabaha customers eligible for this program.
+This resulted in the Company incurring a corresponding modification loss of SR 10.3 million (unaudited).
+The full amount of modification gain was recognized in interim condensed statement of comprehensive income.